NoaFilosof08/GigMe/README.md

 # SEI-project-3: GigMe
 ## Overview

-GigMe is a community site, finding the best local gigs in near you.
+GigMe is a community site, finding the best local gigs near you.
 The API has been built with gigs, but also allows you to add some gigs in yourself when you have logged into the app.
-The brief was to create a full stack application.
+The brief was to create a Full-Stack application.
-This was my thirs project in General Assembly's Software Engineering Immersive course.
+This was my third project in General Assembly's Software Engineering Immersive course.
 It was a group project assigned after 8 weeks of coding, and 1 week of learning MongoDB/Express.
 <br></br>

 ## My App